-Angel hair pasta with roasted red pepper sauce is an easy vegetarian dish that everyone will enjoy!
+Angel hair pasta with roasted red pepper sauce is an easy vegetarian dish that everyone enjoys.
+Ready in just 15 minutes!

 This pasta is a great summer meal that is colorful, flavorful and easy to prepare.
 You can have it ready in about fifteen minutes.

 Even my dad, who doesn’t like red peppers, enjoys this pasta, although I think his real favorite is pink pasta with tomatoes.
 Truly, my dad loves any kind of pasta, and so do I.

 This pasta is so easy to make.
 It’s a great recipe to have in your side pocket for quick meals.
 You can feel totally comfortable serving it to guests too.
 Keep a jar of roasted red peppers and a box of angel hair pasta in your pantry so you’re ready to whip up this easy sauce.